sgenoud/replicad/docs/occt-v8-migration.md

 Adopting a later stable OpenCascade.js/libcascade 3.0.0 image is a separate follow-up.
 It is not part of this migration branch.

-The generated package contains only the runtime artifacts listed in `package.json`: JavaScript glue, WebAssembly, declarations, and symbol maps for both variants.
-Build manifests and provenance JSON remain local ignored diagnostics and are not versioned or packed.
+The generated package contains only the runtime artifacts listed in `package.json`: JavaScript glue, WebAssembly, and declarations for both variants.
+Build manifests, provenance JSON, and linker symbol maps remain local diagnostics and are not versioned or packed.

 ## Verification